wizardroyal/create-datasets/README.md

 <pre>head movie_reviews_dataset.csv</pre>

 You now have your dataset

-Navigate to the folder, copy file and upload on Sahara For windows users using WSL, click <pre>\\wsl$</pre> in the search bar enter Ubuntu and navigate to the path shown in the last line after the dataset generation
+Navigate to the folder, copy file and upload on Sahara

+For windows users using WSL, click `\\wsl$` in the search bar, enter Ubuntu folder and navigate to the path shown in the last line after the dataset generation